 Performance, Mid-Term and Impact Reporting

-model, based on existing results frameworks and, if needed, through the reconstructing of project logic, or building up a theory of change.
-This leads to a clear view of the indicators to be applied, and where the
+model, based on existing results frameworks.
+We reconstruct the project’s logic, and build up the theory of change.
+This leads to a clear view of the indicators to be applied, and where the information needed can

-data collection and reporting.
-As well, i-APS seeks to ensure that evaluations become a long-term learning experience for participants, donors and implementing organizations alike, that should unite relevant actors
+i-APS seeks to ensure that evaluations become a long-term learning experience for participants, donors and implementing organizations alike, that should unite relevant actors in

-in consultative processes of data collection, findings’ validation and results dissemination.
+consultative processes of data collection, validation of findings, and dissemination of results.